Azure-Readiness/Academic/Content/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 - Create a storage account and containers using the Azure Portal
 - Write a Node.js app in Visual Studio Code and deploy it to Azure using Git
 - Read and write blobs and attach metadata to them
-- Use the Computer Vision API to extract information from images
+- Use the Computer Vision API to extract information from images and generate thumbnails
 - Use the cross-platform [Microsoft Azure Storage Explorer](http://storageexplorer.com/) to work with Azure Storage

 <a name="Prerequisites"></a>